Fraser Valley Housing Market Statistics - April 2025

 Benchmark price for an FVREB single-family detached home

-cent compared to November 2024 and increased 0.3 per cent compared
+cent compared to March 2025 and decreased 2.4 per cent compared to

 Benchmark price for an FVREB apartment/condo decreased